codecrafters-io/build-your-own-redis/stage_descriptions/replication-18-na2.md

 - The required number of replicas has acknowledged the last write command, or
 - The timeout expires.

-Either way, the master returns the number of replicas that acknowledged the command as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).
+Either way, the master should return the number of replicas that acknowledged the command as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).

 ### Tests